The 40-Year-Old Virgin: Plot

-Andy Stitzer is a shy 40-year-old introvert who works as a stock supervisor at electronics store Smart Tech.
+Andy Stitzer is a shy 40-year-old introvert who works as a stock supervisor at the electronics store Smart Tech.
 He gave up trying to have sex after various failed attempts and lives alone in an apartment with a collection of action figures and video games.
-When a conversation at a poker game with his co-workers David, Jay, and Cal turns to past sexual exploits, they learn that he secretly is still a virgin.
+When a conversation at a poker game with his co-workers David, Jay, and Cal turns to past sexual exploits, they figure out that he secretly is still a virgin.

 Andy is mortified upon discovering the next day that everyone else at work has learned about the secret, including their boss Paula, who is attracted to him and later privately offers to take his virginity.
 He almost quits work in humiliation before David consoles him and recommends trying again to have sex.
 David, Jay, and Cal become determined to help Andy achieve this.
 They all give differing advice on how to interact with women.

 David invites him to join them for a speed dating event and unsuccessfully tries to reconnect with his ex-girlfriend Amy there.
 Jay drags Andy to various social events, books a painful chest waxing appointment, and sets him up with a prostitute, which all end with embarrassing results.
-Cal advises Andy to simply be confident and ask women questions instead of talking about himself.
+Cal advises Andy to be confident and ask women questions instead of discussing himself.
 He practices this on a bookstore clerk named Beth, who quickly becomes intrigued by him.
 David gives Andy his pornography collection, encouraging him to masturbate.

 Andy eventually gets a date with a customer named Trish Piedmont.
-At the end of their first date, they almost have sex but are interrupted by her teenage daughter Marla.
-Trish suggests they postpone having sex, and Andy enthusiastically agrees; they decide to abstain until their twentieth date.
+At the end of their first date, they almost have sex but are interrupted by her teenage daughter, Marla.
+Trish suggests they postpone having sex, and Andy enthusiastically agrees; they decide to abstain until their 20th date.
 Their relationship flourishes over the following weeks.
 She encourages Andy's dream of starting a business and helps fund it by selling his collectibles.
 After Marla argues with Trish over wanting birth control, Andy takes her to a group information session at a sexual health clinic, where she is mocked for being a virgin.
-Andy admits his own virginity to defend her, earning him Marla's respect.
+Andy admits his virginity to defend her, earning him Marla's respect.